AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 ### Timeline {#timeline}

 The timeline can be used to view and/or initiate events that have occurred on the selected resource.
-To open the timeline column use the rail selector:
+To open the timeline column, use the rail selector:

 The timeline column lets you: